Epigene/hashrush/README.md

 @view_variable = GemNamespace::Class.new(hash)
 ```

-Since `binding.eval` is used, you must pass it implicitly as the first argument, sorry.
+Since `binding.eval` is used, the binding object must be passed exlicitly as the first argument, sorry.